Who will I live with?

 What will I eat?

-Homestay usually includes all meals.
-Breakfast, lunch and dinner is provided 7 days per week.
+Homestay meals include breakfast and dinner on weekdays, and three meals on weekends.
+Breakfast and dinner is provided 7 days per week.
 You should try to experiment with new foods and tastes.
 Australia is such a multi cultural country that most hosts will cook foods from all over the world.
 Many hosts will cook Asian, Italian and Western style foods.
 Supermarkets have a very large International section where foods/sauces etc from a variety of countries can be purchased.
 You should inform your host if there is any food that you cannot eat for religious or health reasons.

 Breakfast is usually toast, muffins or crumpets with vegemite, Jam or peanut butter.
 Coffee/tea or fruit juice.
 Cereal and milk.
 Some hosts will also have yoghurt.
 A fried breakfast is NOT usually taken on a weekday however your host may cook this on the weekend.
 Family members usually prepare their own breakfast as they will all have different timetables in the morning and will leave the house a different times.
 The morning can be a very busy time in the home.
 Your host will show you where all the breakfast foods are and you can help yourself.
 You should put all the breakfast ingredients away if you are the last person to use these.

 Lunch is only provided on the weekend and this will be a light meal such as sandwiches.